The Yuranigh Grave and historic site is just off the Mitchell Highway 4km east of Molong. (3km SE of Molong Yuranigh Road, Molong, NSW 2866)

 One such exhibition started at nearby Boree, near Orange, in 1845 and mapped large areas of inland NSW and Queensland.

-There is now only four trees and unfortunately, the meanings of the patterns and designs are lost.
+There are now only four trees and unfortunately, the meanings of the patterns and designs are lost.

 > Yuranigh lived from about 1820 to 1850